CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch04_raster.md

 computed using the computeGridLandUse_beld4.exe tool with directly downloaded USGS NLCD data sets, NASA MODIS land cover (MCD12Q1 or MOD12Q1) data tiles and tree and crop fractions at the county level.
-The follow­ing sample script file contains all of the required environment variables for running the tool **landuseTool_WRFCMAQ_BELD4.csh**.
+The following sample script file contains all of the required environment variables for running the tool:

+**landuseTool_WRFCMAQ_BELD4.csh**.

 This tool requires the following data sets: